1. Tea cultivar

 – the lack of workforces during the harvest time (overlapping of peak harvest time).

-Yabukita has served as a standard for Japanese tea.
+After all, Yabukita is a unmoved standard for Japanese tea.